OpenSPP/documentation/docs/howto/developer_guides/rest_api.md

    </record>
 ```

-The above code will create a new record for the model spp_api.path with the information about the endpoint’s model, fields, and http method.
+The above code will create a new record for the model `spp_api.path` with the information about the endpoint’s model, fields, and HTTP method.

 4. Now install the new module.

 The following screenshot shows the response data after sending the request using Postman.
-NOTE: “request_id” parameter is required and should be unique or else the response will return an error.
+NOTE: `request_id` parameter is required and should be unique.
+Else the response will return an error.

 Successful Response